RealLast/SwiftPython/README.md

 To include further packages, check out the instructions below on how to build python binary (xcframework) from scratch:

-## Building the python binary from scratch (to include more packages).
+## Building the python binary from scratch (to include more packages)

 ### 1. Installing dependencies:
 Install briefcase: